ultrahorizon/UH-VPN-Docs/management.md

 Every UH Enterprise server has a set of associated properties which include:

 - **Name:** The name of the server.
 - **Domain/IP Address:** Location of the server on the Internet (e.g. gbr.uh-net.com or 1.2.3.4).
 For dual-stack servers create A and AAAA DNS records.
-UH Enterprise will then automatically use the correct IP protocol based on the client environment.
+UH Enterprise will then automatically use the correct IP version based on the client environment.
 - **Port:** The logical IP port used for communication to the VPN server.
 - **CA Certificate:** The CA certificate is the certificate of the entity which signed the UH Enterprise server's certificate.
 - **Static TLS Key:** This is a 2048 bit static obfuscation key used to mask VPN traffic.
 This is **NOT** used for security purposes.